 In Lewisham over a million pounds has been extracted in this way in a few weeks.
 Above is a picture of signed bus gate enforced by ANPR in Manor Park which shows how confusing the signs can be.
 The “No Entry” sign in theory stops buses going through making it the shortest bus lane on record.

 The opposition to fines in Lewisham, where many people have collected tens of them racking up thousands of pounds in fines, has resulted in multiple appeals to the London Tribunal and surprisingly it is reported that many have been upheld.

-The quote above from a local resident in Croydon comes from a publication I shall call “Insidious Croydon” as they always make abusive comments about the ABD.
-This publication suggests that the local campaign against the LTN in Croydon called “Open Our Roads” is backed by the ABD and that the Council has caved in to motoring lobby groups.
+The quote above from a local resident in Croydon comes from a publication I shall call “Insidious Croydon” as they always make abusive comments about us.
+This publication suggests that the local campaign against the LTN in Croydon called “Open Our Roads” is backed by us and that the Council has caved in to motoring lobby groups.
 This is simply wrong.
-The ABD has made a token donation to Open Our Roads, as we have to other anti-LTN groups in London.
+We made a token donation to Open Our Roads, as we have to other anti-LTN groups in London.
 But we have no influence over the Croydon campaign which was created and run by local residents.
 It’s the ordinary vehicle owners in Croydon (and the neighbouring borough of Bromley whose residents have also been badly affected by the scheme) who hate the road closures and the traffic congestion they have created.